sHa92/FadingActionBar/README.md

 A fork of [FadingActionBar][11] that works with the support v7 AppCompat action bar instead of with ActionBarSherlock.
 Use this if your app need to maintain Android 2.X compatibility.

-There is also [native][12] action bar implementation.
-Use it if your app doesn't need to maintain Android 2.X compatibility.

 FadingActionBar
 ==================